UW-Macrostrat/CriticalMAAS/docs/full-pdf-api-proposal.md

 xDD (November 2023).
 So new documents would be added to xDD and their full-text contents retained in this system, in tandem.

+However, for fully independent operation, it might be desirable to allow documents not in xDD to be tracked by this system.
+In that case, it remains an open question how many services provided by xDD (e.g., OCR processing, ElasticSearch) should be replicated in this framework.

 > [!todo] A staging area for xDD ingestion?
-It might be desirable to allow this
-> store to contain documents that are not present in xDD.
-This would allow
-> external parties to contribute PDFs.
-In this capacity, this application could
+> If this store contained documents not in xDD, this application could
-> serve as a "staging area" for bringing documents into the system.
-This would
+> serve as a "staging area" for bringing documents into the system, if the
-> require the metadata database to contain all information required for
+> metadata database contained the requisite information (e.g., citations, links to the source) for
-> successful document ingestion into xDD.
+> successful ingestion into xDD.